QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-11-adding-repository.md

 File system | file:///home/gisuser/dev/repositories/qgis_resources | Pointing to the repository root in your local file system
 HTTP(s) with zip collections | https://github.com/qgis/QGIS-Resources | Pointing to the base URL of the repository.
 Metadata must be available, with this URL: http(s)://[base_url]/metadata.ini.
 The collections should be in http(s)://[base_url]/collections/[collection_name].zip

-Adding a repository (and loading it) means that a copy of the repository will be placed in the local file system (under ``resource_sharing/repositories`` in the QGIS user directory).
+Adding a repository (and loading one or more of its collections) means that a copy of the repository will be placed in the local file system (under ``resource_sharing/repositories`` in the QGIS user directory).